Voljega/amiga4recalbox/README.md

 -------
 - Use the 600 system for well for amiga 600 and the 1200 for amiga 1200, ADF are very touchy regarding that
 - /emulateurs/amigascript.sh is the main script used for launching games in every format
 - /emulateurs/genUae.sh is used to generate uae files for your WHD folders.
-Usage : /emulateurs/genUae.sh "/recalbox/share/roms/amiga600" 600 will generate uae conf file for whd folder on amiga 500, /emulateurs/genUae.sh "/recalbox/share/roms/amiga1200" 1200 will generate uae conf file for whd folder on amiga 1200
+See WHD games paragraph for usage
 - DO NOT USE MANUALLY THE OTHERS SCRIPTS, there are for internal usage by amigascript.sh only
 - keyboard and mouse are mandatory as many amiga games need custom key strokes to launch games
 - your keyboard will need to be configured as US in recalbox.conf for some games to launch if you use an azerty keyboard, quitting the emulator will be done through ctrl and a